gutoamg/gutoamg/README.md

 - 👋 Hi, I’m @gutoamg
 - 👀 I’m interested in Design
-- 🌱 I’m currently learning Next.js, Front-end dev and Design tools
+- 🌱 I’m currently learning Next.js, Front-end dev and Design tools like Figma
 - 💞️ I’m looking to collaborate on new website concepts for the web
-- 📫 How to reach me: Look into my portfolio: gutoamg.com
+- 📫 How to reach me: Look into my portfolio: https://www.gutoamg.com/

 <!---
 gutoamg/gutoamg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.